Danieleg82/AzureVPN-NAT/README.md

 **Challenge 3: NAT rules impact on BGP advertisements**

-As we&#39;ve seen in Challenge1, Azure VPN Gateway is basically dropping any routes advertised by remote branch, if overlapping exists between the InternalMapping of the relevant IngressNAT rules and the what is advertised.
+As we've seen in Challenge1, Azure VPN Gateway is basically dropping any routes advertised by remote branch, if overlapping exists between the InternalMapping of the relevant IngressNAT rules and the what is advertised.

 Goal of the next challenge will be to evaluate the impact of advertisement of BGP ranges which are not overlapping with NAT rules mappings, and to demonstrate how the whole routing is not impacted by NAT rules associated with a connection, in the case when the connection is used for traffic between non-overlapping resources.